gem/oq-engine/doc/adv-manual/event_based.rst

 as the distribution of the hazard or loss results obtained from a full-enumeration of the entire logic-tree.

-Disabling the computation of the epsilon matrix
+ignore_covs vs ignore_master_seed
 ----------------------------------------------------------------

 The vulnerability functions using continuous distributions (lognormal/beta) to characterize the uncertainty in the loss ratio, specify the mean loss ratios and the corresponding coefficients of variation for a set of intensity levels.
-They are used to build the so called epsilon matrix within the engine, governing how loss ratios are sampled from the distribution for each asset.

 There is clearly a performance/memory penalty associated with the propagation of uncertainty in the vulnerability to losses.
-The epsilon matrix has to be computed and its size is huge (for instance with 1 million events and 1 million assets the epsilon matrix require 8 TB of RAM) so in large calculation it is impossible to generate it.
-In the past the only solution was setting
+You can completely remove it by setting

 ``ignore_covs = true``

 in the `job.ini` file.
-Then the engine would compute just the mean loss ratios by ignoring the uncertainty.
+Then the engine would compute just the mean loss ratios by ignoring the uncertainty i.e. the coefficients of variation.
 Since engine 3.12 there is a better solution: setting

 ``ignore_master_seed = true``